 “Chiwetel Ejiofor’s stage and film career are staggering in their bravery, commitment and quality,” Alex Kurtzman and Jenny Lumet, co-showrunners and executive producers, said in a press release.
 “He’s everything we could imagine and a million things we can’t.
 We couldn’t be more thrilled.”

-No word yet on when, exactly, to expect the series, though we know it'll be after March 4, which is when CBS All Access becomes Paramount+.
+No word yet on when, exactly, to expect the series, though we know it'll be after March 4, which is when CBS All Access becomes Paramount Plus.

-In addition to The Man Who Fell to Earth, CBS All Access/Paramount+ also is home to to wealth of content from the greater ViacomCBS world, including the entire Star Trek universe, shows and movies from the MTV family of channels, films from the Paramount library, and a host of other new exclusives like the latest reboot of Steven King's The Stand, Jordan Peele's reboot of The Twilight Zone, The Good Fight, and more.
+In addition to The Man Who Fell to Earth, Paramount Plus also is home to a wealth of content from the greater ViacomCBS world, including the entire Star Trek universe, shows and movies from the MTV family of channels, movies from the Paramount library and a host of other new exclusives like the latest reboot of Steven King's The Stand, Jordan Peele's reboot of The Twilight Zone, The Good Fight and more.